-Liabilities associated with cash-settled awards are determined based on the fair value of the award at grant date and are subsequently revalued at each statement of financial position date.
-This valuation incorporates the share price and outstanding awards at the statement of financial position date.
-Share-based compensation expense is recognized in the statement of loss and comprehensive loss over the vesting period with a corresponding increase or decrease in accounts payable and accrued liabilities.
+Liabilities associated with cash-settled awards are determined based on the fair value of the award at grant date and are subsequently revalued at each consolidated statement of financial position date.
+This valuation incorporates the share price and outstanding awards at the consolidated statement of financial position date.
+Share-based compensation expense is recognized in the consolidated statement of profit (loss) and comprehensive income (loss) over the vesting period with a corresponding increase or decrease in accounts payable and accrued liabilities.